 At dawn on April 30, 1863, Sedgwick’s forces crossed the Rappahannock River below Fredericksburg with orders “to make a demonstration in force . . . to let it be as severe as possible without being an attack; to assume a threatening attitude, and maintain it until further orders.”

 When Lee grasped his predicament, he made the risky decision to divide his army and confront the Yankees on two fronts.
 Gambling that Sedgwick’s river crossing near Fredericksburg was a diversion, Lee left Major General Jubal Early in charge of 12,000 soldiers to protect his right flank.
-He then consolidated the remainder of his army and moved west to confront Hooker at Chancellorsville.
+He then gathered the rest of his army and moved west to confront Hooker at Chancellorsville.

 At 3 a.m. on Friday morning, May 1, 1863, Confederate Lieutenant General Thomas J. Jackson’s 2nd Corps left Fredericksburg and marched westward toward Chancellorsville.
 About five hours later, they arrived at the Zoan Church Ridge where Major General Richard Anderson’s Division and Major General Lafayette McLaws’ Division had been entrenching under orders from Lee the day before.
 Upon his arrival, Jackson ordered the Rebel defenders to abandon their shovels and prepare to go on the offensive.